aces/Loris/modules/api/test/TestPlan.md

 This document is a preliminary test plan that should be superseded by a proper automated test suite.

 ## Using the integration tests
-The API's integration test suite can be used to test all endpoints automatically

-# API module testplan

-The API should be tested by following the API specs and making sure every command works.
-This document is a preliminary test plan that should be superseded by a proper automated test suite.

-## Using the integration tests
 The API's integration test suite can be used to test all endpoints automatically.
 These tests are passed at every Travis checks.

 ### Using dockerized tests